1064807/Palmer_Penguins/README.md

 ![Bad Graph](https://github.com/1064807/Palmer_Penguins/blob/7d045d04aec7e6ca3584dfc73f8400d965ab52c4/Figures/bad_graph.png)

-(Q1b) Write about how your design choices mislead the reader about the underlying data (200-300 words)
+(Q1b) *Write about how your design choices mislead the reader about the underlying data*

 There are four basic rules for data visualisation and my poorly drawn graph violates all of these principles.
 Here is how: